IES Joan Fuster de Sueca: TCAE cycle denied without clear explanations

 The digital file: a management tool that does not resolve opacity 📋

-The Regional Ministry uses the ITACA educational management system to process these requests.
-This software centralizes data on enrollment, ratios, and resources of the centers.
-However, the denial of the TCAE program at IES Joan Fuster shows the platform's limitations when the decision criteria are not made public.
-The system allows generating reports, but the absence of an external audit or a clear communication channel leaves the centers with no possibility to challenge or understand the administrative ruling.
+The Department uses the ITACA educational management system to process these requests.
+This software centralizes data on enrollment, ratios, and school resources.
+However, the denial of the TCAE program at IES Joan Fuster shows the platform's limitations when decision criteria are not made public.
+The system can generate reports, but the absence of an external audit or a clear communication channel leaves schools without the ability to challenge or understand the administrative ruling.

-The Regional Ministry bets on training on paper 🤷
+The Department bets on training on paper 🤷

-While the public healthcare system desperately needs more nursing assistants, the Regional Ministry seems to have found an infallible formula: deny the programs with the highest labor demand.
-Thus, instead of training professionals to cover sick leaves and retirements, they choose to maintain the mystery.
-Perhaps next year they will offer a program in management of administrative uncertainty, which would at least serve to understand how these decisions are made.
+While public healthcare desperately needs more nursing assistants, the Department seems to have found an infallible formula: denying the programs with the highest labor demand.
+Thus, instead of training professionals to cover sick leaves and retirements, they opt to maintain the mystery.
+Perhaps next year they will offer a program in management of administrative uncertainty, which would at least help to understand how these decisions are made.